October 16 - 22, 2011: Issue 28

 Records of Marie disappear before he settled into his hotelier life.

-The family that saw a shift towards saving what was being spoiled through ignorance and unawareness of the 'half life' of some chemicals once commonly used in our waterways and poured into the good earth, has a surname of Heydon and it is in a cancelled Land Map of 1905 that we see the 640 acres of Warriewood Gustave Lix land has now been ascribed to J K Heydon.
+A cancelled Land Map of 1905 shows the 640 acres of Warriewood Gustave Lix land is then owned by J K Heydon.
 Born in or close to 1836, Monsieur Lix would have been around 50 years of age when his name was affixed to land in Warriewood in 1886, the same year Leon Houreaux, another French gentleman 'farmer' and timber cutter in Warriewood prior to then, applied for a publicans licence

 He also possessed a large stable of horses and coaches, 'EXTENSIVE COACHING STABLES, occupied by Messrs.
 Cooper and Co., Coach Proprietors.
 They comprise stable (24 stalls), coach Houses, workshops, blacksmith' forge, shelter sheds, feed rooms, etc. THE LAND about on to the hotel site, and has 324 feet frontage to VINEYARD-STREET, with a depth of 160 feet.'(1.)